aetrion-music/aetrion-modular/README.md

 ## Tips and Tricks

 1. Use SEQ Mode "CV Control" to change the steps.
-Use the CLOCK input with a different (gate) sequencer to have the chords play rhythmically.
+Use the CLOCK input with a different (gate) sequencer to have the chords play rhythmically (see example 2).
 2. Use the module as a monophonic sequencer ie. by patching in random quantized voltage or CV from a shift register.
 Try out the different sequencer modes.